tamouse/todo-react-nojsx/README.md

-# Todo app with React, but no JSX
+# Todo app with React, but no JSX or ES6

 In [Brian Holt's](https://twitter.com/holtbt) just finished course for [FrontendMasters](https://frontendmasters.com), [Complete